FractalEmergence/extracting-sec.gov-filings/README.md

 ## Extract tables from SEC.gov filings

-filing_extractor.py allows the user to extract tables in bulk from Sec.Gov filings and store the extracted tables in a SQLite database for quick and easy access, furthermore it creates a separate SQL normalized database which can be used to create time-series graphs and allows for further processing in SQL.
+filing_extractor.py allows the user to extract tables in bulk from SEC.gov filings and store the extracted tables in a SQLite database for quick and easy access, furthermore it creates a separate SQL normalized database which can be used to create time-series graphs and allows for further processing in SQL.

 Before running filing_extractor.py,  modify the list parameters.
 You can extract multiple filing types for multiple companies at the same time.